 Note: People who can pay a higher price and would like to pay a higher price can do so at any time.
 There is no difference in what you get with the varying ticket prices; the $95 ticket is essentially an ‘early bird’ price which will be available from mid September til mid October or until sold out (whichever happens first).

 All children under 18 must be accompanied by and remain the sole responsibility of an adult.
-Children 16 and under will be admitted for free.
+Children aged fifteen and under at the start of the festival will be admitted for free.
 Children ages 16-18 require full-price tickets.
 Be prepared to show proof of age.

 Debit card or credit card payments accepted online, but not EFTPOS or direct deposit.